 The kings of Punk Rock had also released a Christmas song back in 1989 in “Brain Dain”.

-Their eleventh studio album that was the last release to feature bass player Dee Dee Ramone, the first release to feature Marky Ramone since his firing after Subterranean Jungle, and the last studio album on Sire Records.
+Their eleventh studio album that was the last release to feature bass player Dee Dee Ramone.
+And the first release to feature Marky Ramone since his firing after Subterranean Jungle.
+Also it was the last studio album on Sire Records.

 About the making of the album, Dee Dee wrote in his autobiography, Lobotomy: Surviving the Ramones: